 The Fitness Zone

-If you’ve ever worked in sales or learnt a bit about marketing, you might’ve heard the term ‘marketing funnel’.
+If you’ve ever worked in sales or dabbled in marketing, you might’ve heard the term ‘marketing funnel’ pop up a few times.

-This consumer-focused marketing model is vital for building a client base, and therefore it can prove to be a powerful marketing tool for personal trainers.
+This consumer-focused marketing model is vital for building a client base and can prove to be a powerful marketing tool for personal trainers; it is certainly something you would want to be across if you are starting your own personal training business that’s for sure!

-The marketing funnel is the process a potential customer has to go through before becoming a personal training customer.
+The marketing funnel is the process a potential customer has to go through before they become a client.
 It consists of 5 stages:

-The model is likened to a funnel because it is designed to attract as many people as possible to your brand, and push them through the funnel using different marketing messages until they are ready to purchase.
+The model is likened to a funnel because it is designed to attract as many people as possible to your brand/services and push them through the funnel using different marketing messages until they are ready to purchase (also known as a conversion).

 When you first start out as a personal trainer, getting your head around how to attract recurring customers to your business can be tough if you’re doing it on your own.

-You should use the marketing funnel to make the process as straightforward as possible and effectively communicate with your audience to sell your value as a personal trainer.
+You should use the marketing funnel to make the process as straightforward as possible and effectively communicate with your audience wherever they are at within the marketing funnel to sell your value as a personal trainer.

 Let’s have a closer look at the five stages of the marketing funnel.